discordjs/discord.js/docs/docs_client.rst

 .. code-block:: js

     {
-        queue : false // whether messages should be sent one after the other or
+        compress : false // whether packets >50kb should be received compressed and later decompressed }
-                      // just send straight away.
-    }

 token